 Do you like chicken salad?
 A good chicken salad is creamy, a bit sweet, a bit salty, has some crunch in it and must have really tender chicken.
 One of my favorite chicken salads was served at a place I used to work and it was mayonnaise based with cashews.
 Yum – it brings back fond food memories.
-The reason I am sharing this recipe with you is because this chicken salad has all those components and more.
+The reason I am sharing this recipe with you is that this chicken salad has all those components and more.
 The pineapple and grapes add sweetness, the green pepper and almonds add crunch and the curry powder gives it all a nice flavorful twist.
 Not to mention that it came from a dear friend of mine.

 My friend Judy gave me this recipe.
 Judy is a mother, grandmother, golfer, volunteer, friend to many and from what I hear a very successful retired executive administrator.
-She is what I call a whipper snapper in that she says what she thinks and doesn’t appear to be afraid of anything or anyone.
+She is what I call a whippersnapper in that she says what she thinks and doesn’t appear to afraid of anything or anyone.
 She has more energy than I do and can definitely beat me at golf.
 I feel blessed to have her in my life and I know first hand that she is a wonderful cook.
 She made my husband and I the best Eggs Benedict that I have ever had one morning at her beach house.
-I hope this Calypso Chicken Salad is one of many recipes that she shares with us.
-Thanks Judy!
+I hope this Calypso Chicken Salad is one of the many recipes that she shares with us.
+Thanks, Judy!

 This is a great salad for a party – showers, luncheons or just as a lunch for yourself.
 There are many ways you can serve this too – as a sandwich, on lettuce, or even on crackers.
 A lovely side or garnish would be some watermelon or strawberries.

 - 1 cup mayonnaise

 - 1 tablespoon curry powder

 - 1 tablespoon minced onion, dried or fresh